 To understand holistically how these different features delineate the two data sources, we perform combined statistical modeling.
-First, we performed logistic regression (Tab.
-3) on an outcome variable of GitHub vs. Penumbra, see Sec.
+First, we performed logistic regression (Table 3) on the outcome variable of GitHub vs. Penumbra, see Sect.
 2.5 for details.
 We fit two models, one containing the primary programming language as a feature and the other not.
-Examining the odds $e^{\beta}$ for each variable, we can determine which variables, with other variables held constant, most separate GitHub and Penumbra repositories.
+Examining the odds e^{β} for each variable, we can determine which variables, with other variables held constant, most clearly distinguish GitHub and Penumbra repositories.

 The strongest non-language separators are average editors per file, lead workload, and the number of contributors.
 The strongest language separators are TeX, C/C++ Headers, and C++.
 The odds on these variables underscore our existing results: Penumbra projects have more editors per file and less workload placed upon the lead contributor.
 Likewise, the odds on TeX and C/C++ code make it more likely for Penumbra projects to be focused on academic and scientific problems.

 Supplementing our logistic models we also used nonlinear random forest regressions trained to predict whether a project was in GitHub or the Penumbra.
-While trained models can be used as predictive classifiers, our goal is to interpret which model features are used to make those predictions, so we report in Fig. 6 the topten feature importances (Sec.
+While trained models can be used as predictive classifiers, our goal is to interpret which model features are used to make those predictions, so we report in Fig. 6 the top-ten feature importances (Sect.
 2.5) in our model.
 Here we find some differences and similarities with the (linear) logistic regression results.
-Both average editors per file
+Both average editors per file and number of contributors were important, but the random forest found that lead workload was not particularly important.
+However, the most important features for the random forests were average interevent time, burstiness, and number of commits.
+(All three were also significant in the logistic regression models.)
+The overall predictive performance of the random forest is reasonable (Fig. 6 inset).
+Taken together, the random forest is especially able to separate the two classes of projects based on time dynamics.